Information to Know When Leasing or Buying a Building

 What questions should I ask before buying or leasing a property?

 Does my dream fit my building?
+A building's design may not fit every desired use.

 Do I need to register as a new business with the city?